saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ It is primarily parametric and requires a different model for each corpus.

- ☐ It is not suitable for fact\-checking because of high hallucination occurrences.
+ ☐ It is not suitable for fact\-checking because of high hallucination occurrences.<br><br>

 **18\.
 How many numerical values are generated for each input phrase when using the cohere.embed\-english\-light\-v3\.0 embedding model?**